checkerschaf/sherlock-deno/README.md

 ### Useful development commands:
 - `deno lint --unstable` - Runs a code linter to check the code style.
-- `deno test` - Runs all tests.
+- `deno test src` - Runs all tests.
-- `deno test --coverage --unstable` - Runs all tests and creates a code coverage report.
+- `deno test src --coverage --unstable` - Runs all tests and creates a code coverage report.

 *Tip: You can find more info about the deno cli [here](https://deno.land/manual/getting_started/command_line_interface).*